sandrolonardi/AdWords-Scripts/README.md

 You can set both the email address where you want the notifications to go and the spent threshold.

+### Monitor Keyword Position

+*Version 1.0*

+Notifies you via email when keyword's position decreases.

+You can set both the email address where you want the notifications to go and the change percentage threshold.

 ## License